taiwoajasa245/User-Auth/README.md

 3. **Set up environment variables:**

-   Create a `.env` file in the `backend` directory and add the following variables:
+   Create a `.env` file in the `backend/server` directory and add the following variables:

    ```plaintext
    PORT = 4000